Hall of history

 A.W.
 Willis Jr.

-A prominent civil rights attorney, politician, and entrepreneur, who served as an NAACP lawyer during school desegregation and represented James Meredith, the first Black student admitted to Ole Miss.
+A.W.
+Willis Jr. (1925-1988), a prominent civil rights attorney, politician, and entrepreneur, who served as an NAACP lawyer during school desegregation and represented James Meredith, the first Black student admitted to Ole Miss.

 Russell Sugarmon Jr.